Polypants/threejs_tutorial/README.md

 }
 ```
 Make sure to include the `animate()` function call at the bottom of the `init()` function declaration.
 We could leave it as-is, with `init()` being called before its declared, as JavaScript ‘hoists’ all functions to the top of their block scope.
-But, because we’re just calling it once, I like to make the function self-calling like this
+But, because we only need to call it once, I like to make the function self-calling with the following code.

 ```
 (function init() {